Python-PyQt/PyQt6-Docs/descriptions/QtWebEngineCore/QWebEngineScript-ScriptWorldId-ApplicationWorld-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 1
-    :digest: 23284ee8daf967fdcd43a7e6f12789d8
+    :digest: 96de4d5e39a29783d4cee28b42f4a17a

-The default isolated world used for application level functionality implemented in JavaScript.
+The default isolated world used for application-level functionality implemented in JavaScript.